 You can gather a lot of leads at events, but turning leads into customers requires an effective follow-up system where leads are nurtured along every step of their buying journey.
 Marketing Sherpa reports that 79% of marketing leads never convert into sales.
 And lack of lead nurturing is the most common cause of this poor performance.
 One effective way of getting a second chance at closing these leads is with a post-event sale that mirrors the offer you advertised at your event.
-This post-sale should have soon enough after the event that the customer will still recall the experience, but long enough for you to organize in-store logistics and send out invitations to your new leads (two to three weeks after is usually a good timeframe.)
+This post-sale should happen soon enough after the event that the customer will still recall the experience, but long enough for you to organize in-store logistics and send out invitations to your new leads (two to three weeks after is usually a good timeframe.)

 Lack of lead nurturing is the most common cause of poor conversion performance.

 Since you’re already setting up the event, you can maximize your efforts by also hosting a pre-show sale the evening before the actual event starts.
 Invitees should include your top prospects, with communications about the “exclusive engagement” going out them in the one to two weeks before.
 To make it its own special event, you can entice customers with an extra offer or giveaway and provide more of a party atmosphere with drinks and snacks.

 In addition to pre- and post-event sales, Sean Hunsinger, resident sales expert with Spa Retailer, offers the following advice to close more sales at off-site sales events: